ouspg/SoftwareHardwareSec/3.Shellcoding/gdb_tutorial.md

    0x0000555555554799 <+40>:	retq
 End of assembler dump.
 ```

-Address right after stackoverflow function is: **0x0000555555554793**
+The address right after the stackoverflow function is: **0x0000555555554793**
-This is important, as some point we should get into this instruction after completing 'stackoverflow' function.
+This is important, as at some point we should get into this instruction after completing the 'stackoverflow' function.

-**This time, execute program without a making buffer overflow**
+**This time, execute the program without causing a buffer overflow**

-Let's stop execution of program inside this stackoverflow function, just before the 'unsafe' instruction (in this case: standard library function allowing the buffer overflow), right after it and just before returning from this function, *by using breakpoints in gdb:*
+Let's stop the execution of the program inside this stackoverflow function, just before the 'unsafe' instruction (in this case: the standard library function allowing the buffer overflow), right after it and just before returning from this function, _by using breakpoints in gdb:_

 ```shell
 Dump of assembler code for function stackoverflow: